eliranmal/styli.sh/usage/formatter.md

 <dl>
 	<dt><code>-h</code></dt>
-	<dd>shows this help message.<br/></dd>
+	<dd>shows this help message. works only when the script is executed (not sourced).<br/></dd>
 </dl>

 ### API

-when the formatter is sourced, it exposes an API composed of two parts; tag variables, and functions.
+when the formatter is sourced, it exposes an API composed of two parts; tag and functions.

 ### tags